ynohat/bossman-demo/README.md

 * `integration.bossman-demo.ak.hogg.fr`
 * `dev.bossman-demo.ak.hogg.fr`

+Additionally, we are maintaining redirects as code via the Akamai Edge Redirector cloudlet.

 We are using `jsonnet` to express the configuration template, and `bossman` to deploy changes to the Akamai platform.

 ## Prerequisites